wp-cli/handbook/commands/comment/count/index.md

 ### OPTIONS

-&lt;ID&gt;
+&lt;post-id&gt;
-: The ID of the post to count comments in
+: The ID of the post to count comments in.

 ### EXAMPLES